YuChenLi923/extend-ajax/readme.md

 ### ajax.form(id[,options])

 return ajax object, but it can't send any ajax request.
-It only be used to listen the data response submitted by the form.It only support 'success' and 'timeout' event.
+It only be used to listen the data response submitted by the form.It only support 'success', 'end', 'start' and 'timeout' event.

 - id form html element's id
 - options  \<object>